zer2/fantasy-basketball-optimizer/about/turnovers.md

 ## 1. The first argument: low-turnover teams tend to lose

 The most common argument for ignoring turnovers, especially for the Most Categories format, is that teams which perform poorly in turnovers tend to do better overall and vice versa.
-The implicit conclusion from this fact is that trying to do better in turnovers make you do worse overall, or at least is not enormously helpful.
+The implicit conclusion from this fact is that investing more in turnovers make you more likely to lose, or at least is not enormously helpful.

 The statement of fact is incontrovertibly true.
 However, concluding from it that doing well in turnovers does not increase overall win probability is a fallacy because [correlation does not imply causation](https://en.wikipedia.org/wiki/Correlation_does_not_imply_causation). __It may be true that doing well in turnovers is associated with losing overall.
 However, that does not necessarily mean anything about the causal relationship between the two.
-Investing in turnovers could still increase the probability of winning as much as investing in other categories does or more__
+Investing in turnovers could still increase the probability of winning as much as investing in any of the other categories does or more__

 ### Unpacking the fallacy